torisrobloxmarket-lang/Siounsniojsipjns/README.md

     local root = char and char:FindFirstChild("HumanoidRootPart")
     if not char or not hum or not root then return end

-    if (RyuConfig.AutoBFChain or isMobilePlayer) and not glideInProgress and not MovementState.Fly then local closest = nil
+    if RyuConfig.AutoBFChain and not glideInProgress and not MovementState.Fly then local closest = nil
         local minDist = RyuConfig.BFRange